kunstkernewek/RealityMapping/README.md

 1. Answer the transmission
 2. Answer any questions
 3. Do as instructed
-4. Update program as requested
+4. Update program as requested (learn how to understand the commands)
 5. Disconnect after 60 mins

 **Commander**